Ernest Hemingway: Paris

 The Sun Also Rises epitomized the post-war expatriate generation, received good reviews and is "recognized as Hemingway's greatest work".
 Hemingway himself later wrote to his editor Max Perkins that the "point of the book" was not so much about a generation being lost, but that "the earth abideth forever"; he believed the characters in The Sun Also Rises may have been "battered" but were not lost.

 Hemingway's marriage to Hadley deteriorated as he was working on The Sun Also Rises.
 In early 1926, Hadley became aware of his affair with Pfeiffer, who came to Pamplona with them that July.
 On their return to Paris, Hadley asked for a separation; in November she formally requested a divorce.
 They split their possessions while Hadley accepted Hemingway's offer of the proceeds from The Sun Also Rises.
-The couple were divorced in January 1927, and Hemingway married Pfeiffer in May.
+They were divorced in January 1927, and Hemingway married Pfeiffer in May.

-Pfeiffer, who was from a wealthy Catholic Arkansas family, had moved to Paris to work for Vogue magazine.
-Before their marriage, Hemingway converted to Catholicism.
+Before his marriage to Pfeiffer, Hemingway converted to Catholicism.
 They honeymooned in Le Grau-du-Roi, where he contracted anthrax, and he planned his next collection of short stories, Men Without Women, which was published in October 1927, and included his boxing story "Fifty Grand".
 Cosmopolitan magazine editor-in-chief Ray Long praised "Fifty Grand", calling it, "one of the best short stories that ever came to my hands ... the best prize-fight story I ever read ... a remarkable piece of realism."

-By the end of the year Pauline, who was pregnant, wanted to move back to America.
-John Dos Passos recommended Key West, and they left Paris in March 1928.
-Hemingway suffered a severe injury in their Paris bathroom when he pulled a skylight down on his head thinking he was pulling on a toilet chain.
+By the end of the year Pauline was pregnant and wanted to move back to America.
+Dos Passos recommended Key West, and they left Paris in March 1928.
+Hemingway suffered a severe head injury in their Paris bathroom when he pulled a skylight down on his head thinking he was pulling on a toilet chain.
 This left him with a prominent forehead scar, which he carried for the rest of his life.
 When Hemingway was asked about the scar, he was reluctant to answer.
 After his departure from Paris, Hemingway "never again lived in a big city".